The Not-So-Great Depression: Bud, Not Buddy

-- Illicit discussion by asking students questions about what the book will be about.
+- Elicit discussion by asking students questions about what the book will be about.
 Great questions should lead them to acknowledge the year 1936.

-- Have a whole group discussion until students come to the idea of the Great Depression.
+- Have a whole group discussion and introduce the idea of the Great Depression.

-- Explain that students will now build background knowledge on the Great Depression so they will be able to understand he setting of the story.
+- Explain that students will now build background knowledge on the Great Depression so they will be able to understand the setting of the story.